Living Aloha: 6-Day Hawai'i Island Hula & Wellness Retreat

 Cost and Sign Up

 All participants must be 21 or over.
+Retreat limited to 10 women.
+ONLY 3 SPOTS LEFT for our 2025 retreat.

 If you would like to share a room with a friend who is booking separately please mention their name on your registration form.
 If you are traveling solo and would like to be matched up with other travelers of the same sex in a shared room, you are welcome to register for your preferred room type with the agreement that you may need to upgrade if we are unable to fill the room with others closer to the retreat date, subject to availability at that time.